Population of Iran

-Sunni Muslims (estimated at 9 percent of the country’s population) are the largest religious minority in Iran.
-They consist mainly of the Kurds in the north-west, the Baluchis in the south-east, and the Turkmens in the north-east.
-Iranians belonging to non-Muslim religious minorities make up only 2 percent of the population and include Christians, Bahais, Jews, and Zoroastrians.
+According to the estimates of 2011 CE, Sunni Muslims (between 5-10% of the population) constitute the largest religious minority in Iran.
+They are mainly composed of the Kurds in the northwest, the Baluchis in the southeast, and the Turkmen in the northeast.
+Iranians belonging to non-Muslim religious minorities (Christians, Baha’is, Jews, Zoroastrians, and others) constitute about 0.7% of the population.

-Followers of the Bahai faith are the largest non-Muslim religious minority in Iran (300,000 people).
-Shiite religious leaders consider this doctrine to be heretical, and its followers have been persecuted since its founding in 1844.
-Persecution has intensified since the Islamic Revolution in 1979, and Bahais have been denied their civil rights, access to higher education, employment, and have been subjected to imprisonment and execution.
+Adherents of the Bahai Faith are among the most numerous non-Muslim religious minorities in Iran (300,000 people).
+Shiite religious leaders consider this doctrine as heresy, and its followers have been persecuted since its foundation in 1844.
+Persecution has intensified since the Islamic Revolution, and followers of the Baha’i Faith have been denied their civil rights, access to higher education, employment, and have been subjected to imprisonment and execution.

 Historically, the oldest Jewish groups in the Middle East have lived in Iran.
 Before the revolution, the number of Jews ranged from 75,000 to 80,000.
 In recent decades, large numbers (about 60,000) have migrated, as other non-Muslim religious minorities have done.
 Currently, some 30,000 Jews live in Iran, which is the largest Jewish community in the Middle East outside of Israel.